LatchyCat/LatchyCat/README.md

 ## About Me 🚀

 A Full-Stack Developer with deep expertise in integration engineering and a passion for solving complex technical challenges.
-Born in Brasilia, Brasil 🇧🇷 and raised in Boston, MA 🇺🇸, I bring a unique perspective to software development.
+Born in Brasilia, Brasil and raised in Boston, MA, I bring a unique perspective to software development.
 Now based in South Carolina, I combine technical excellence with strong communication skills, specializing in bridging the gap between complex systems and user needs.

 ### Current Focus 🎯
 - Developing enterprise-grade applications with RAG (Retrieval-Augmented Generation)